KallePettersson/katacoda-scenarios/repeat-executable-tutorial/header.md

 We will start off by creating the header file for our **Complex** class.

 <!-- Include guards -->
 Start of by adding include guards to the header file.
 This will prevent the compiler form including multiple version of this header file when compiling, avoiding duplicate definitions.
 Use this [link](https://en.wikipedia.org/wiki/Include_guard) to learn more about include guards and why they are important.
+Press `Copy to Editor` to add the following to `Complex.h`.
+If you prefer writing the code yourself you can open the file directly by clicking this `devops-executable-tutorial/src/complex.h`{{open}} and write it yourself.

 <pre class="file" data-filename="devops-executable-tutorial/src/complex.h" data-target="replace">
 #ifndef COMPLEX_H